How to measure the success of your email campaigns

 The statistics can be found within the report of your campaign from your email platform.
 We recommend sending your email campaign through a whitelisted EU platform as this ensures that your campaign follows GDPR and data protection laws.
 Furthermore, this keeps you and your business compliant.

-What is the open rate?
-The open rate is the number of contacts who have opened your email.
-This is calculated by dividing the number of unique opens by the number of contacts that the campaign was broadcast.
-You then multiply this number by one hundred to get a percentage.
-If your open rate seems low, you can try altering your subject lines to get the attention of the recipient.
-This will increase the probability they will open your email.
+Open rate is simply the number of contacts who have opened your email.
+This is calculated by dividing the number of unique opens by the number of contacts broadcasting the campaign.
+Then multiply this number by one hundred to get a percentage.
+If your open rate seems low, you can try altering your subject lines to get the recipient’s attention.
+Thus, increasing the probability, they will open your email.
 One of the ways to do this is by personalising the subject line to include their name.
-By addressing the recipient in the subject line, the email already looks like it is something directed towards them.
+The email already looks like it is directed towards them by addressing the recipient in the subject line.
 In the back of their mind, they will not want to miss it.
-The open rate will often be one of the first metrics you take notice of as you begin to measure your email campaigns as they are being sent out.
+The open rate will often be one of the first metrics you notice as you begin to measure your email campaigns as they are being sent out.

-Click-throughs are the number of contacts which have clicked a link in your email to take them elsewhere.
-In most cases, this for further information.
-You can calculate the click-through rate by dividing the number of clicks by the number of contacts that the campaign was delivered to.
+Click-throughs are the number of contacts who have clicked a link in your email to take them elsewhere.
+In most cases, this is for further information.
+You can calculate the click-through rate by dividing the number of clicks by the number of contacts the campaign was delivered.
 You then multiply this number by one hundred to obtain a percentage.
-If your campaign didn’t get many clicks, try changing your call to actions (CTAs) to make them of more use for your reader.
+If your campaign didn’t get many clicks, try changing your call to action (CTAs) to make them of more use for your reader, and you need to use your email campaign to drive traffic to your website.
 To begin with, you could try changing the font styles or layout around the CTA to make it stand out to the reader.
-Now they have their attention on the CTA, try enticing them with catchy phrases.
+Then, now they have their attention on the CTA, try enticing them with catchy phrases.
 This will make it seem useful and worth their time.

 Sign-ups / Purchases

 One of the most important metrics from your email marketing campaign will be the number of sign-ups or the value of the purchases.
-A sign up is where someone joins your service which you are offering, such as creating an account.
-Other examples could be singing up to gain access to a webinar, or leaving further contact details to receive an informational PDF.
+A sign up is where someone joins your service, which you are offering, such as creating an account.
+Other examples could be singing up to access a webinar or leaving further contact details to receive an informational PDF.

-An unsubscribe is where the contact clicks on the unsubscribe link at the bottom of your email to stop receiving communications from you.
+An unsubscribe where the contact clicks on the unsubscribe link at the bottom of your email to stop receiving communications from you.
 You must include an unsubscribe in every marketing email which you send.
-If a contact wishes to unsubscribe, they should easily be able to do so and you must respect their wishes.
-To help comply with this, we recommend using an EU whitelisted platform to send our your marketing emails, as these automatically include unsubscribe links and will not let you send out an email to this contact again.
+If a contact wishes to unsubscribe, they should easily do so, and you must respect their wishes.
+To help comply with this, we recommend using an EU whitelisted platform to send your marketing emails.
+These automatically include unsubscribe links and will not let you send out an email to this contact again.
 To calculate the percentage of unsubscribes, start with dividing the number of unsubscribes by the number of contacts you sent out to, then multiplying by one hundred.

 A wide range of factors can cause bounces.
-Soft bounces are bounces which you don’t have much control over.
+Soft bounces are bounces that you don’t have much control over.
 Examples of these bounces could be that the recipient’s mailbox is full.
-A hard bounce is something which you do have more control over, such as sending out to a misspelt email address.
+You have more control over a hard bounce, such as sending out to a misspelt email address.

-It is important to consider what you are wanting to get from your campaign.
-What is successful to you?
-Are you aiming for sign-ups to your webinar or are you more focused on developing relationships with your contact list so they respond better to a sales email in the future?
+It is important to consider what you want to get from your campaign.
+What is success to you?
+Are you aiming for sign-ups to your webinar, or are you more focused on developing relationships with your contact list, so they respond better to a sales email in the future?
 With most methods of marketing, rates will differ from industry to industry.
-Give your email marketing campaign the best chance with our B2B email lists UK.
+Give your email marketing campaign the best chance with our B2B email lists in the UK.

 To summarise, you should always measure how your campaign performed to see what worked and how you can improve.
-Always plan ahead so you get your message across to your reader and design the email with your goals in mind.
+Always plan to get your message across to your reader and design the email with your goals in mind.

 How Business Data Prospects email data can help you

-Furthermore, all of our B2B data and email data lists are supplied with a 100% guarantee to give you the peace of mind.
-We are the only data provider in the UK to offer such a guarantee on all our B2B email data.
+Furthermore, all of our B2B data and email data lists are supplied with a 100% guarantee to give you peace of mind.
+We are the only data provider in the UK to guarantee all our B2B email data.
 Our data enables you to reach the right contacts every time.
 You may be thinking about how to get email data?
-Take a look at our email data to buy email database UK.
+Please take a look at our email data to buy an email database in the UK.